Amy Wagner, M.A., LMFT, LMHC

 I began college at 18, flunked out at 19 and opened a dance studio at 20.
 During the next dynamic 15 years of my life, I soaked in being the creative director of one of Eastern Pennsylvania’s most vibrant dance studios for youth.
 I loved the kids, their families, our accomplishments together…it was an amazing season of my life.
 Many of those students now have families of their own and are treasured friends I hold close in my heart.

-I am a mom of two amazing kids; a daughter still in college and a son lighting up his emerging adulthood.
+I am a mom of two amazing kids; a daughter who is a professional golfer and a son who is newly married as he lights up emerging adulthood.

 American Counseling Association